-The word that’s enticing enough to make students and academic participants indulge in this offence of using others’ content without giving them their due credits (no matter you do it with full conscience, or it is an act of unintentional plagiarism).
+The word that’s enticing enough to bloggers and website owners indulge in this offence of using others’ content without giving them their due credits (no matter you do it with full conscience, or it is an act of unintentional plagiarism).

-Having said that, plagiarism is also a non-forgivable offence and if caught (which is easy with the use of the best plagiarism checkers for teachers) can lead to students getting expelled or even terminated from the academic course/college.
+In academics, plagiarism is also a non-forgivable offence and if caught (which is easy with the use of the best plagiarism checkers ) can lead to students getting expelled or even terminated from the academic course/college.

-If you’re looking for ways to avoid plagiarism, in this article, we’ll discuss how to avoid plagiarism (both intentional & unintentional plagiarism) for the greater good.
+If you’re looking for ways to avoid plagiarism let’s discuss how to avoid plagiarism (both intentional & unintentional plagiarism) for the greater good.

 What is Plagiarism & What Does Plagiarism Mean?

-Wikipedia defines plagiarism as the “wrongful appropriation” and “stealing and publication” of another author’s “language thoughts, ideas or expression” and using them as your original work.
+According to Wikipedia, plagiarism is the “wrongful appropriation” and “stealing and publication” of another author’s “language thoughts, ideas or expression” and using them as your original work.

 Wondering why is plagiarism such a big deal and how is it wrong?